yubo1911/saber/README.md

-# A collection of sabers to do kinds of trivial stuffs.
+# A collection of sabers to do kinds of trivial stuff.